 In addition, historically institutional investors — hedge funds, mutual funds, and pensions — have had greater access to SPAC units, since units are allocated during the private placement stage of a SPAC deal.

 This has been one of the criticisms lobbed at SPACs, with detractors arguing that it gives institutional investors a better risk-reward proposition than retail traders, who typically just buy regular shares in the market without the added potential value warrants can offer.

 Example of Exercising SPAC Warrants

-The SPACs’ shares “separate” from the warrants usually 52 days after an IPO.
+The SPACs’ shares “separate” from the warrants usually 52 days after the initial public offering or IPO.
 This allows unitholders to trade the warrants and shares separately.
 The fees for exercising or trading warrants can be more sizable than the fees for trading shares.